 Principle #2: Learn to Look

 Become aware of non-verbal conversation cues (including your personal cues) that suggest a dialogue is breaking down, so you can bring it back on track.
-Get more details from the book or summary on the cues to look out for.
+Learn the cues to look out for from our full summary.

 Principle #3: Make it Safe

 Once you see signs that you or others feel unsafe, the best approach is to step out of the current conversation, restore safety, then resume the dialogue.
-In the book / summary, we address how to identify what’s at risk, and how to use 3 approaches to restore safety, so you can facilitate an open dialogue.
+In the complete Crucial Conversations summary, we address how to identify what’s at risk, and how to use 3 approaches to restore safety, so you can facilitate an open dialogue.

 Principle #4: Master your Stories